10 Famous People With Bipolar Disorder

 • Jimi Hendrix – The rock guitar legend wrote a song, “Manic Depression,” detailing his struggles with mood swings.

-• Mariah Carey – the famous American singer-songwriter and record producer was diagnosed with bipolar II disorder.
-Her bipolar diagnosis was discovered after the start struggled with exhaustion following a break-up.
+• Mariah Carey – A famous American singer-songwriter and record producer, Mariah Carey was diagnosed with bipolar II disorder.
+Her bipolar diagnosis was discovered after the star struggled with exhaustion following a break-up.
+Despite living with this serious mental health challenge, Carey continues making music.

 • Brian Wilson – the Beach Boys singer was diagnosed with both schizophrenia and mild bipolar disorder triggered by drug addiction and drug use.

-• Frank Sinatra –the iconic musician and winner of the Academy Award for best-supporting actor, he struggled with anger and bouts of depression, once stating he “lived a life of violent emotional contradictions”.
+• Frank Sinatra –the iconic musician and winner of the Academy Award for best-supporting actor, Sinatra struggled with anger and bouts of depression, once stating he “lived a life of violent emotional contradictions”.

 • Francis Ford Coppola – Coppola is an American film director, writer, and producer who was diagnosed with symptoms of mania and depression in 1977.